Emmanuel Moseley: 2018 season

-Although originally projected to be a late-round pick in the 2018 NFL Draft, Moseley went unselected and signed with the San Francisco 49ers as an undrafted free agent on April 28, 2018.
+Although originally projected to be a late-round pick in the 2018 NFL draft, Moseley went unselected.
+He signed with the San Francisco 49ers as an undrafted free agent on April 28, 2018.

-On September 2, 2018, Moseley was cut by the 49ers at the end of the preseason and subsequently re-signed to the team's practice squad.
-On October 19, 2018, the San Francisco 49ers increased Moseley's contract from $7,600 per week to $28,235.
-It was speculated Moseley received his raise after another team was rumored to be interested in signing him.
+On September 2, Moseley was cut by the 49ers at the end of the preseason, and subsequently re-signed to the team's practice squad.
+On October 19, San Francisco increased Moseley's contract from $7,600 per week to $28,235, after another team was rumored to be interested in signing him.

-Moseley was promoted to the 49ers active roster on November 1, 2018 and made his NFL debut the same night in a 34-3 win against the Oakland Raiders, playing three snaps and notching one tackle on special teams.
+Moseley was promoted to the 49ers active roster on November 1.
+He made his NFL debut the same night in a 34–3 win against the Oakland Raiders, playing three snaps and notching one tackle on special teams.
 However, he injured his shoulder during the game and was placed on injured reserve the following day.

 2019 season

-Moseley made his first NFL start during Week 5 against the Cleveland Browns and deflected a pass in the end zone.
-The 49ers won 31-3.
-Three weeks later against the Carolina Panthers, he recorded his first NFL interception by picking off Kyle Allen in a 51-13 victory.
-He finished the regular season with 50 tackles, eight passes defensed and an interception in 16 games and nine starts.
+Moseley made his first NFL start during Week 5 against the Cleveland Browns.
+He notably deflected a pass in the end zone, and the 49ers won 31–3.
+Three weeks later, against the Carolina Panthers, he recorded his first NFL career interception by picking off Kyle Allen in a 51–13 victory.
+He finished the regular season with 50 tackles, eight passes defensed and an interception, playing in 16 games with nine starts.

-In the NFC Championship Game against the Green Bay Packers, Moseley intercepted a pass thrown by Aaron Rodgers during the 37–20 victory.
-In Super Bowl LIV, he recorded five tackles and a pass deflection in a 31-20 loss to the Kansas City Chiefs.
-He played in all three of the 49ers playoff games with two starts and recorded 14 tackles with four passes defended and an interception.
+In the NFC Conference Championship against the Green Bay Packers, Moseley intercepted a pass thrown by Aaron Rodgers during the 37–20 victory.
+In Super Bowl LIV, he recorded five tackles and a pass deflection in a 31–20 loss to the Kansas City Chiefs.
+He played in all three of the 49ers' playoff games, starting in two.
+He recorded 14 tackles, with four passes defended and an interception.

 2020 season

-On March 5, 2020, Moseley was assigned by the 49ers a one-year $585,000 exclusive-rights free agent tender.
-He signed the contract on July 28, 2020.
-In Week 1 against the Arizona Cardinals, Moseley recorded a team high 15 tackles (10 solo) during the 24–20 loss.
-In Week 7 against the New England Patriots, Moseley recorded his first interception of the season off a pass thrown by Cam Newton during the 33–6 win.
+On March 5, 2020, the 49ers assigned Moseley a one-year, $585,000 exclusive-rights free agent tender.
+He signed the contract on July 28.
+In Week 1, against the Arizona Cardinals, Moseley recorded a team-high 15 tackles (10 solo) during a 24–20 loss.
+In Week 7, against the New England Patriots, Moseley recorded his first interception of the season off a pass thrown by Cam Newton in a 33–6 win.
+In the 2020 season, he finished with 47 total tackles (34 solo) and one interception in 12 games and nine starts.